Reddish Hermit, Emitaño Rojizo, Phaethornis rubor

 Song

-Habitat: The Reddish Hermit is primarily found in tropical and subtropical forests, including montane and cloud forests, as well as forest edges and clearings.
-In Colombia, it can be encountered in various regions, especially in the Andes and other forested areas.
+Habitat: The Reddish Hermit is found in tropical and subtropical forests, including montane and cloud forests, as well as forest edges and clearings.
+In Colombia, it can be encountered in various regions of the Andes and other forested areas.

-Behavior: Like other hermit hummingbirds, the Reddish Hermit is known for its relatively solitary nature, often foraging alone for nectar among flowers.
+Behavior: The Reddish Hermit is known for its solitary nature, often foraging alone for nectar among flowers.
 It can be territorial, defending feeding areas from other hummingbirds and intruders.

-Breeding: During the breeding season, males perform aerial displays to attract females, showcasing their plumage and agility in flight.The female constructs a small cup-shaped nest made of plant fibers, spider silk, and other materials, usually placed in a sheltered location in vegetation.
+Breeding: During the breeding season, males perform aerial displays to attract females, showcasing their plumage and agility in flight.The female constructs a small cup-shaped nest made of plant fibers, spider silk, and other materials placed in a sheltered location in the vegetation.

-Conservation Status: The Reddish Hermit's conservation status in Colombia is generally classified as of least concern based on its population size, range, and presumed stability.
+Conservation Status: The Reddish Hermit is classified as of Least Concern based on its population size, range, and stability.

 Distribution